 It turns out that places in Venice tend to have more than one name.
 Many streets in Venice are known both by their Venetian dialect name and by the Italianised version.
 This can make it tricky to get around, even with Google maps.

-It was handy to have a local guide explain what to look out for if you are lost.
-On the tour I learnt that ‘calle’ means street, ‘sotoportego’ means covered street and ‘ramo’ means a small part of a street.
+It was handy to have a local Venice tour guide to explain what to look out for if you are lost.
+On my Venice walking tour I learnt that ‘calle’ means street, ‘sotoportego’ means covered street and ‘ramo’ means a small part of a street.

 This information was most useful when I got lost for the 4000th time in Venice’s tiny side streets.

 The best part about a free walking tour of Venice is that you can pay what you feel is appropriate.

 You can pay what you felt the tour was worth to you.
 The group sizes on free Venice walking tours also tend to be smaller and the tour can feel more personalised and informal.

 There is a thriving art scene in Venice, with galleries such as Teatrino di Palazzo Grassim, hosting permanent and temporary exhibitions, as well as the popular Peggy Guggenheim Collection.
 Here you will find a large collection of contemporary art.

 There are works from iconic artist such as Jackson Pollock and Picasso, housed in a beautiful 8th century Grand Canal palazzo.

 Ca’ Pesaro is another fantastic modern art museum featuring artworks from the 19th and 20th centuries.